stohrendorf/CroftEngine/README.md

 * ffmpeg
 * utfcpp
 * gettext
+* libarchive

 ...or use this, and adjust the triplet:
-> `vcpkg install --triplet x64-windows boost glfw3 libpng openal-soft opengl freetype ffmpeg utfcpp gettext`
+> `vcpkg install --triplet x64-windows boost glfw3 libpng openal-soft opengl freetype ffmpeg utfcpp gettext libarchive`

+Additionally, an installation of [Qt 5](https://www.qt.io) is necessary; as manually downloading and installing this package is usually faster than letting it build through vcpkg, it is not included in the above list.
+If you don't want to register for a Qt online account, you have to build it yourself, though, by installing the `qt5` vcpkg package.

 ## Generating Glad OpenGL bindings